MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 3. Create new volume using the SSD tier and HDD tier

     > [!NOTE]
     > Use the storage tier size slightly lower than the actual size as it may exceed the physical capacity of the pool.
-You can resize (extend) the tier later, by reviewing the details in the section [extending tiered volume](extend-tiered-volume.md).
+You can resize (extend) the tier later, by reviewing the details in [extend tiered volume](extend-tiered-volume.md).

     Run the following cmdlet to create new volume using SSD tier and HDD tier:

     ```PowerShell
     New-Volume -StoragePoolFriendlyName DPMPool -FriendlyName DPMVol -FileSystem ReFS -StorageTierFriendlyNames SSDTier,HDDTier -StorageTierSizes 745GB,14TB
     ```

+    **Example:**

     ![SSD and HDD Tier](./media/add-storage/ssd-hdd-tier.png)